dennybaa/k3d-configs/README.md

 First download follow the [link to download cue](https://github.com/cue-lang/cue/releases/).

-Please look at the example in [values/samle.yaml].
-The `clusters.{name}` objects define [k3d configfiles](https://k3d.io/v5.1.0/usage/configfile/) to generate.
+Please look at the example in [values/sample.yaml](values/sample.yaml).
+The `clusters.{name}` objects define [k3d config files](https://k3d.io/v5.1.0/usage/configfile/) to generate.
 Note that there is `apply.set` helper to provide common settings for created clusters.

 Note: only common `options.k3s` can be provided.